edocbuhtig/gulp-tutorial/README.md

 npm install --global gulp-cli
 ```

-## Download or Git clone, then run below in the project root
+## Download or Git clone the master branch, then run below in the project root
 ```
  npm i
 ```